SoftUni-Internal/interactive-content/EN/02-Objects-and-Classes/03-Classes.md

   },

   set fullName(value) {
-    [this.name, this.surname] = value.split(" ");
+    [this.name, this.surname] = value.split(' ');
   }
 };

 let userOne = new User();

-userOne.fullName = "James Cooper";
+userOne.fullName = 'James Cooper';
 ```

 Defining a property getter is done using the `get` keyword, followed by the method.

 Setters are created with the `set` keyword and a method that typically accepts a new value.

-Using getters and setters allows for data encapsulation - some properties can only be read, with no write access from outside the class.
+Using getters and setters allows for **data encapsulation** - some properties can only be read, with no write access from outside the class.

 [/slide]